ray-x/nvim/README.md

 - `Plug` -> `Dein` -> `Lua-Packer` -> [lazy.nvim](https://github.com/folke/lazy.nvim)

   I followed Glepnir https://github.com/glepnir/nvim dotfiles when I start this repo.
-  A.T.M. nvim-cmp as a completion engine with LSP, LSP saga. vim-multi-cursor, clap/telescope. treesitter, lazy load vim-go.
+  A.T.M. nvim-cmp as a completion engine with LSP, LSP saga. vim-multi-cursor, telescope. treesitter, lazy load vim-go.
 So, other than module folder, I could copy/paste everything else from glepnir's configure file, which make my life easier.

-- Telescope + Vim-Clap + fzf
+- Telescope + fzf

   One of the best plugin for search anything.
 I used it to replace fzf, leaderF, leaderP, defx, Ag/Ack/Rg, yank(ring), project management. undolist and many more.
 Telescope is awesome, only issue is performance.